 New breed from Grauer Portugieser x Frühroter Veltliner

-Parentage: New breed from Grauer Portugieser and Frühroter Veltliner created by Dr. Fritz Zweigelt in 1922 at the Teaching and Research Centre for Viticulture and Horticulture (LFZ) in Klosterneuburg.
-The variety made its public debut at the 100th anniversary celebration for the founding of the viticulture school Höheren Bundeslehr- und Versuchsanstalt für Wein- und Obstbau, Klosterneuburg.
+New crossing between Grauer Portugieser and Frühroter Veltliner, created in 1922 by Dr Fritz Zweigelt at the LFZ in Klosterneuburg.
+Jubiläumsrebe made its public debut in 1960 at the 100th anniversary celebration for the founding of the Höhere Bundeslehranstalt für Wein- und Obstbau (Federal College for Viticulture, Oenology and Fruit Growing) in Klosterneuburg.
 The variety’s name commemorates the occasion.

 This variety was bred with the intention of producing Prädikatswein.
 However, it never gained significance because there are several other Qualitätswein varieties that lend themselves just as well to the production of outstanding Prädikatswein.

 The variety is cultivated best with low yields.
 In good vineyards, the grapes reach a very high sugar content.
 A high must weight can also be achieved by drying the grapes (without noble rot).
 The variety is not very demanding in terms of soil.

 Area under vine in Austria